-The office of Community Education supports economic and community development by providing a variety of continuing education courses, workshops, and special events to meet lifelong learning needs of the local community.
+The office of Community Education provides non-credit, continuing education learning opportunities that differ from the traditional model of semester long courses with tests and grades.
+The offerings include a wide range of courses designed to promote professional development, cultural enrichment, and community development.
+We support economic and community development by providing a variety of continuing education courses, workshops, training programs and special events to meet the personal, professional and economic development, and lifelong learning needs of business, industry and the local community.

-A broad range of programs and services including cultural enrichment, personal and professional development, business support, services for special community groups, and public K-12 education are available through a variety of delivery modes.
+A broad range of programs and services including cultural enrichment, personal and professional development, business support, services for special community groups and industrial and economic development are available through a variety of delivery modes.
 Programs are held at various times and locations to accommodate all types of work and leisure schedules.